felixcarmona/deephp/README.md

 install
 =======
-phpize it and add "extension=/path/deephp.so" in the php php.ini file
+phpize it and compile (phpize && chmod u+x configure && ./configure && make) and add "extension=/path/deephp.so" in your php php.ini file

 perform a variable pointer
 ==========================